quizliu/dl7123_2022S_project1/README.md

 project1.py is a command line tool for building and training a model.
 No other codes needed.

-plot_essay.py is used for plot figures in our report.

 project1.pt is the trained model.

+plot_essay.py and results are used for plot figures in our report.

 ## usage
 Dependency libs: `torch, torchvision, numpy, matplotlib.pyplot, tqdm`